 As a professional educator, Lydia dedicated two years to teaching in Columbia, South America.
 After returning to the U.S., she retained her commitment for the needy.
 Lydia spent seven more years during her spring, summer, and holiday breaks committed to giving humanitarian aid to the street children of Colombia, as well as working with local orphanages.
 She also spent time in the Philippines providing humanitarian help.

 Lydia’s professional career began as a teacher, but after her father’s death she temporarily left the field to increase her ability to help her family.
 She worked in the aerospace field as an administrator for the F/A 18 Radar and later as an acting supervisor in Cost Estimating for the Bradley Tank parts division.
 She then left the field and was able to return to her passion, joy, and love of teaching.

 Lydia has also been active in her hometown of San Pedro.
-She served seven years as an elected Board Member on the Coastal San Pedro Neighborhood Council.
-She currently serves on the Education Committee and the Budget and Finance Committee.
-She is also Chair of the Cultural Committee.
+She has served seven years as an elected Board Member on the Coastal San Pedro Neighborhood Council.
+She served on the Public Safety Committee, Education Committee, the Budget and Finance Committee, and the Cultural Committee.